You can listen to the audio version of this article.

-The events that the writer pulled out of his personal have been pegged on a more solid storyline – sticking to a toxic relationship out of love and coming to an awareness of the situation.
-Beginning with flashbacks to less memorable and definitely traumatic events during Jacques experiences in high school, the storyline begins at his arrival in Freedomtown, New York and ends with a University on Watch, and the crisis that unfolded.
+The events that the writer pulled out of his personal experience have been pegged on a more solid storyline – sticking to a toxic relationship out of love and coming to an awareness of the situation.
+Beginning with flashbacks to less memorable and definitely traumatic events during Jacques’s experiences in high school, the storyline begins at his arrival in Freedomtown, New York and ends with a University on Watch, and the crisis that unfolded.

-The reflections are as erudite as in the next book but presented in a voice that almost seems to consider a target reading public – individuals who may be groping in the dark with their reactions to life events without necessarily realising that they are already dealing with a mental condition.
+The reflections are as erudite as in the next book but presented in a voice that almost seems to consider to target the reading public – individuals who may be groping in the dark with their reactions to life events without necessarily realising that they are already dealing with a mental condition.

 One thing that’s consistent between this prequel and the first book is the fact that it seeks to paint a picture of how the person’s struggles are impacted by the existence or lack of positive support from everyone around him.
 In that sense, it almost becomes instructional in that the experience and the insights can already serve as guides that readers who can relate may be able to work with.

 Ultimately, this book makes for a compelling prequel to University on Watch.
 I recommend reading this book before or after its successor, as both stand on their own quite well.

 Dennis Relojo-Howell is the managing director of Psychreg.